danrixd/hnn-double-pendulum/README.md

 and Yosinski, NeurIPS 2019) on the hardest of the three systems studied in the
 paper: the planar double pendulum.

-> Built by **Dan Ringart** — algorithm developer, B.Sc.
-Physics (Tel Aviv
-> University, condensed matter & non-linear dynamics).
-This repo is a
-> portfolio piece at the intersection of classical mechanics and modern
-> machine learning.

 A vanilla MLP trained to predict the time-derivative of a chaotic mechanical system looks fine in-distribution but bleeds energy over long rollouts — it has no reason not to.
 An HNN learns a scalar `H_θ(q, p)` and assembles its vector